 Making Postgres Faster: New Features for 7x Faster Queries and 500x Faster Updates

 As we close out a brat summer, we’ve been pushing Postgres beyond its limits to help developers more easily manage time-series workloads and real-time analytics.
-This August, we introduced updates built on our core technology, hyperstore—designed to help you ship code faster, optimize performance, and confidently scale.
+This August, we introduced updates built on our core technology, hypercore—designed to help you ship code faster, optimize performance, and confidently scale.

 Before diving into the specifics, let’s go back to where it all started.
 Want to know what's coming up?
 Stay tuned for daily releases here.

-Hyperstore: Making Postgres Powerful for Real-Time Analytics
+Hypercore: Making Postgres Powerful for Real-Time Analytics

-Hyperstore’s hybrid storage approach—recent data in rows for fast ingest and lookup, older data in a columnar format for efficient querying—makes it ideal for applications like sensor data analysis, stock trades, or real-time user interactions.
+Hypercore’s hybrid storage approach—recent data in rows for fast ingest and lookup, older data in a columnar format for efficient querying—makes it ideal for applications like sensor data analysis, stock trades, or real-time user interactions.
 This architecture delivers up to 350x faster queries using 98 % less storage than AWS RDS and lays the groundwork for the advanced performance and efficiency improvements we’ll explore next.

 New Features and Optimizations